AtomBread/Atom-s-Quest-IL2CPP-Starter-Guide/README.md

 4. A link cable ( can be the one that came with quest )
 5. A Pc with a Cable-C port
 6. Visual Studio Code
+7. Unity Installed With Android Support ( for NDK )
 7. Bread

 ### Let's Begin